isabella232/Bitcamp-Serverless/week0/homework/issues/Prerequisite.md

 ## Prerequisite: Fundamentals of JavaScript

 Welcome to **Bit Camp**, where students get hands-on experience with software engineering.
-Before the program starts, please find sometime to complete the following assignment: your task for Week 0 is to learn/review JavaScript fundamentals that will later be used in the program.
+Before the program starts, please find some time to complete the following assignment: learn/review JavaScript fundamentals that will later be used in the program.
 To complete this assignment, you will be creating a digital clock using JavaScript to demonstrate your skills!
 If you need any help, refer to these resources:

 W3Schools: https://www.w3schools.com/js/default.asp